Russell-Alykov/Russell-Alykov/README.md

 From 2024 to 2025 I am studying a Machine Learning course. 👨🏼‍🏫<br/>
 Python-Jedi 🧘🏼‍♂️ & Terminal-Wizard 🧙🏻‍♂️ <br/>
 I enjoy to dive into the Data and find patterns 👨🏼‍💻 <br/>
-Also like solving tasks related to Statistics and A/B testing 👨🏼‍🔬<br/>
+Also passionate about solving tasks related to statistics and A/B testing 👨🏼‍🔬<br/>
 Wanna study all about Data Science (ML/DA/DE) 📊📈👨🏼‍🏫<br/>
 It's an endless road, but I'll go as far as I can 🌐 <br/>
 God bless the Math and Semiconductors! 🖖🏻 <br/>